LucaPrete/gerrit-counter/README.md

 Following parameters must be inserted below the specific plugin section in the `gerrit.config`.

+- **Active Trackers.**
+  The parameter is mandatory.
+It allow you to specify what behavior a user want to monitor.
+  It's a comma separated values list.
+For example, if you want to monitor the number of clones repositories specify clone, if you want to monitor also the number of fetches and pulls specify update.
+You can also specify both, as in the example below.

 - **Active Repos.**
   The user can specifiy a list of repository to be tracked.
 If no repositories are specified, by default all the repositories will be tracked.
 Please, provide a comma separated value of repository names.
 For example,